aldyaz/generator-droid-base/generators/app/templates/base/README.md

 # Skeleton Android Project
-An 'ready-set-go' Android project template that reduce time to create same project with clean architecture approach by Uncle Bob (Robert C. Martin) https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/.
+An 'ready-set-go' Android project template that reduce time to create a specific project.
-All of this project library will be adjusted to the latest Android tech.
+All of this library will be predefined with the latest Android tech.

 ## Stuff Included
 - Clean Architecture Project Structure